lukascivil/basecamp-essentials/README.md

 7. [fix] Reply is displayed on some basecamp pages that have no relation to the "chat" feature
 8. [fix] Boost size does not work sometimes
 9. [fix] (Solved) "Reply all" is very very slow after some time
+10. [feat] Add more or all available emojis
+11. [feat] Improve Chrome Extension configuration and presentation, Bootstrap nav is breaking

 ### How to contribute